 Even though waves are in some ways more reliable than wind, we can't always depend on lots of wave action, meaning we need effective energy storing methods.
 On the other hand, sometimes waves and weather are far too harsh for wave energy devices to withstand.
 So, not only do we need more efficient WECs, but they need to be incredibly durable, which can drive up the price.

-Wade around the links on the next page to find out more about the ocean and alternative energy.
+Wade around the links below to find out more about the ocean and alternative energy.

 More Great Links

 - Chauhan, Dr. D S, et al. "Non-conventional Energy Resources."
 New Age Publishers, 2006.
 (July 2, 2008) http://books.google.com/books?id=btSMAZe-kFYC

 - CRES.
 "Wave energy Utilization in Europe: Current Status and Perspectives."
 Energy, Environment and Sustainable Development.
 Centre for Renewable Energy Sources, 2002.
 (July 2, 2008)http://www.wave-energy-centre.org/pages/WaveEnergyBrochure.pdf

 - Drollette, Dan.
 "Energy from the motion of the ocean."
 CNNMoney.
 Dec.
 15, 2006.
 (July 2, 2008) http://money.cnn.com/2006/12/14/magazines/fsb/nextlittlething_wave_power.fsb/index.htm

 - EUOEA.
 "SET Plan meeting May 7th, 2007."
 European Ocean Energy Association.
 (July 2, 2008) http://www.waveenergy.dk/files/SET.pdf